haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 ## Misc improvement ideas

-- Make airborne characters not turn around
-  - This requires splitting facing into multiple facings
-  - One for character model, one for inputs.
 - Pushback should not apply to projectiles
 - Newtype wrapper for frames.
   - Currently using usize, which means frames 99% of the time, but not always.